edespino/cloudberry-site/docs/sql-stmts/do.md

 ## Notes

 The procedural language to be used must already have been installed into the current database by means of `CREATE EXTENSION`.
-The PL/pgSQL language is installed wih Cloudberry Database and is registered by default every user-created database.
+The PL/pgSQL language is installed wih Apache Cloudberry and is registered by default every user-created database.
 The PL/Python and PL/Perl languages are installed by default, but not registered.
 Other languages are neither installed nor registered.
 The pg_language system catalog contains information about the registered languages in a database.

 The user must have `USAGE` privilege for the procedural language, or must be a superuser if the language is untrusted.
 This is the same privilege requirement as for creating a function in the language.